 Bield employs significantly more female than male employees.
-Women represent 85% of workforce overall and are well represented at all levels in Bield, including the most senior.
-At the snapshot date for reporting our Senior Management Team was exclusively female.
-In addition female employees are well represented at Head of Service level (58%).
+Women represent 85% of workforce overall and are well represented at all levels in Bield, including the senior roles in our Executive Management Teams and Leadership Teams.
 The composition of our workforce reflects the proportion of women employed in frontline positions in our services and developments.

-- 85% of the workforce is female with 78% of our predominantly female workforce employed in positions which fall within the three lower pay quartiles. - 15% of the workforce is male with 62% of our male employees employed in positions which fall within the two higher pay quartiles.
+- 85% of the workforce is female with 72% employed in positions which fall within the three lower pay quartiles. - 15% of the workforce is male with 40% employed in positions which fall within the highest pay quartile.